Cartoon violence: Influence on real-life behavior

 Opinions on the influences of cartoon violence vary.
 Some researchers believe that high level of violence in cartoons can make children more aggressive.
 Their studies also found that young children tend to mimic the negative behavior they see on television.
 In a year, a child watching an average of 2 hours of cartoons a day will have seen 10,000 violent acts.
 Studies have shown that watching more cartoon violence is associated with higher levels of aggression among Taiwanese children.
-Output aimed at children as young as seven, which include a number of cartoons, had the highest levels of violence.
-Researchers also concluded across the early and middle childhood, laboratory experiments using cartoons with comedic violence have consistently failed to demonstrate significant differences in person-oriented aggression.
+Cartoons targeted towards young children oftentimes have higher levels of violence compared to their adult counterparts.
+Researchers also concluded across the early and middle childhood, laboratory experiments using cartoons with comedic violence have consistently failed to demonstrate significant differences in reality-oriented aggression.
 In contrast, field experiments have consistently shown that aggressive behavior towards peers increases following the viewing of non-comedic violent cartoons.
+Depending on the type of cartoon, shows with cartoon violence could influence other behaviors in young children.
+An example of this is shown in a study where superhero cartoons were analyzed.
+A common theme emerged that police were not well equipped, and it is up to the heroes to take justice into their own hands.
+This raises concern that children may perceive this theme as the real world.
+It is important to note that cartoon violence has become more intense and frequent in the modern age.

-Other researchers believe that people need to consider the ways in which children process information, the amount of mental effort they invest, and their own life experience to gain an understanding of how television violence affects children.
-For instance, recent research has indicated that children do not appear to mimic acts of violence in the media, whether television or cartoons.
+However, some researchers propose that other factors contribute to the impact of violence on children.
+For instance, research from 2015 has suggested that cartoon violence does not have a direct impact on children.

 Blumberg, Bierwirth and Schwartz argue that children possess the ability to differentiate real life from animation, as well as the ability to understand right from wrong.
 They know that violent acts qualify as immoral and infringe on the welfare of others, therefore the violence witnessed in cartoons will register as "make believe" to children and will not be applied into their real lives.
 Children who were affected by harmful content are often excluded from the preceding discussions.
-Adults create idealized opinions for the general “child” instead of basing their beliefs over the feelings and experiences of a hurt child.
+Adults create idealized opinions for the general "child" instead of basing their beliefs over the feelings and experiences of a hurt child.
+Additionally, when trying to find how much influence a cartoon can have over the youth it is important to factor in outside influences.
+With technology improving the youth can now easily access the internet on a daily basis.
+Along with these technological improvements settings at home have changed, creating environments where often times children are left unmonitored.
+This adds further complications because it's hard to calculate what influencing the youth without knowing what they are consuming.